 Callaghan Valley hosted the biathlon (cross-country and shooting), cross-country skiing, Nordic combined (ski jumping and cross-country), and ski jumping for the Vancouver 2010 Olympic Winter Games.
 Callaghan Valley is located in the Coastal Snowbelt, ringed on three sides by glaciated terrain.
 As the warm moist maritime air pushes up over the glaciers of Brandywine, Metal Dome, and Powder Mountains, the air gets super-cooled, providing a reliable snowpack and more snowfall on average than surrounding areas.
 The Pemberton Ice Cap and the Rainbow Mountain glacier lie to the north and east.

 The rolling subalpine terrain of Callaghan Valley is well suited to Nordic Skiing, and the steeper slopes surrounding the gentle valley floor and meadow offer telemark and ski touring opportunities.
-Callaghan Valley offers miles of track-set classic cross-country ski trails, peaceful snowshoeing in the old growth forests and sub-alpine meadows, and snowmobiling through old-growth forests and deep powder bowls.
+Callaghan Valley offers miles of track-set classic cross-country ski trails, and peaceful snowshoeing in the old-growth forests and sub-alpine meadows.

 Lakes in the Whistler region are often hemmed in by thick forests.
 Paddling out on their open surfaces reveals views that are restricted from shore.
 In fact, some of the best views in the area are reserved for paddlers.
 On a clear, calm day, the surrounding peaks are so perfectly mirrored on the lakes that you would be hard-pressed to tell the reflection from the original.
 The best example of this is Callaghan Lake.